 - Place two pieces of fabric, top and bottom of placemat, right sides together.

 - Add batting on top of the fabric pieces, centered on fabric.
-Yes, you will have rectangle fabric pieces and batting with rounded corners.
+Yes, you may have rectangle fabric pieces and batting with rounded corners.
 Keep reading to see how placemat pieces will take shape….

 Stitching Fabric and Batting together